lisaloudness/Blas/README.md

 - **Sign In Page** - A page designed to allow the user to log in using previously created user details; a username and a password.
 - **Sign Up Page** - A page designed to allow the user to create a user profile using a username and a password.
 - **Admin Dashboard** - A page which allows administration of website content.
+- **Manage Categories** - A page which allows logged in "Admin" to add new categories and delete existing categories.
+- **Manage Users** - A page which allows logged in "Admin" to delete users from the database.

 ### Features to Implement in the Future